keptn/keptn.github.io/content/docs/0.8.x/reference/bridge/_index.md

 ### Sequences view

-* The sequences for the whole Keptn context are shown in this screen.
+* The sequences for the selected project are shown on this screen.
 It has a lot of filter possibilities, that can either be selected in the left pane or be applied by using the search bar.
 * When you select a sequence, the related tasks are shown for each stage.
 The stages can be selected by clicking onto the stage name in the timeline, or the badge of the sequence list item.